Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Introduction

-Recently, several data-driven approaches have been proposed in the literature to determine the precoding matrices.
-In \cite{MIMO:precoding_DRL5}, the precoding task is divided into two components: transmit power and beam direction.
-A codebook is used to discretize the beam directions, while the transmit power is chosen from a set of predefined discrete power levels.
-A multi-agent DRL algorithm, with limited information exchange among the O-RUs, is then used to determine the codebook indices and power levels for users in a distributed manner.
-In \cite{MIMO:precoding_DRL3}, two O-RUs in a massive MIMO network cooperatively determine the precoding matrices using a multi-agent DRL algorithm.
+\begin{rev} Recently, some DRL-based approaches have been proposed to directly determine the precoding matrices from CSI in an end-to-end manner, without relying on optimization algorithms. \end{rev} In \cite{MIMO:precoding_DRL3}, two O-RUs in a cellular massive MIMO network cooperatively determine the precoding matrices using a multi-agent DRL algorithm.
 In \cite{MIMO:precoding_DRL4}, a centralized DRL algorithm uses the signal-to-interference-plus-noise ratios (SINRs) of the users to determine the precoding matrices in a cell-free network with the goal of maximizing the energy efficiency.
 In the conference version of this work \cite{MIMO:MHSH1}, we proposed a multi-agent actor-critic DRL algorithm for precoding.
 An actor, which is deployed as a dApp, is assigned to each O-RU.
-It uses the local channel state information (CSI) to determine its precoding matrix.
-A centralized critic at the near-RT RIC uses the states and actions information from all the actors to estimate the action-value function, which is used by the actors to update their policies.
+It uses the local CSI to determine its precoding matrix.
+A centralized critic at the near-RT RIC uses the states and actions information from all the actors to estimate the action-value function, which is used by the actors to update their policies. \begin{rev} The aforementioned works \cite{MIMO:precoding_DRL3, MIMO:precoding_DRL4, MIMO:MHSH1} use DRL algorithms to directly determine the precoding matrices.
+Recent works in \cite{MIMO:E2E1, MIMO:E2E2} show that this approach may lead to convergence issue in dense environments with many O-RUs and users due to the high-dimensional state and action spaces. \end{rev}